 For NR operating bands with 15 kHz channel raster above 3GHz, ΔFRaster = I × ΔFGlobal, where I ϵ {1,2}.
 Every Ith NR-ARFCN within the operating band are applicable for the channel raster within the operating band and the step size for the channel raster in Table 5.4.2.3-1 is given as <I>.

-In frequency bands with two or more ΔFRaster, the higher ΔFRaster: For 15 kHz and 30 kHz channel raster applies to channels using only the SCS that is equal to or larger than the higher ΔFRaster and SSB SCS is equal to the higher ∆FRaster.
+In frequency bands with two or more ΔFRaster: For 15 kHz and 30 kHz channel raster, the higher ΔFRaster applies to channels using only the SCS that is equal to or larger than the higher ΔFRaster and SSB SCS is equal to the higher ∆FRaster.

 Recommended WF: TBD based on NWM flagging process.